 Adjacent capsomers are interlocked by mutually penetrating structural elements from the E loops, P domains, and N arms (Figure 6A), in an overall interaction mode resembling that of phages HK97 and Sf6 (Wikoff et al., 2000; Zhao et al., 2017), but exhibiting significant differences at the interfaces.
 Around the three-fold axis, three capsomers interact with each other via a double-layered interface (Figure 6A).
-The outer layer is formed by three E loops, whereas the inner layer is formed by three P loops from the surrounding capsomers.
-In detail, the P domain and the E loop from the adjacent subunit in the same capsomer form a lock, which is able to perfectly accommodate a key composed of helix $\alpha 1$ and P loop of P domain from another capsomer, in a cyclic tail-in-mouth manner (Figure 6A, right panel).
+The outer layer is formed by three E loops, whereas the inner layer is formed by three E loop from the adjacent subunit in the same capsomer form a lock, which is able to perfectly accommodate a key composed of helix α 1 and P loop of P domain from another capsomer, in a cyclic tail-in-mouth manner (Figure 6A, right panel).
 At the interface along the two-fold axis, the inter-capsomer interactions are further reinforced by N arms.
 The N